BWhittaker1415/Star_Blaster/README.md

 - **Javascript**

 ## Key Features
+- **Browser-based game utilizing HTML / CSS / JavaScript and used JavaScript to serve as the front-end methods and functions.**
+- **Created an “Asteroids” remake with some new-aged spins on the original game and included a leaderboard and different levels of difficulty for users.**
+- **User shoots asteroids for points, the more the points the greater the chance to be on the leaderboard for the challenge level.**
 - **Text-based game enabling users to reach various "destinations" based on their input, incorporating initial data types, variables, operators, conditional blocks, and interactive user input.**
-- **User shoots asteroids for points, the more the points the greater the chance to be on the leaderboard for the challenge level.**

 ## App Images
 ![Flow](./assets/FLOW.png)